-Art and Design Intent Statement
+Art Intent Statement

 We intend to encourage children to express themselves creatively through a variety of hands on experiences, intertwined with essential knowledge.
 Students will explore a variety of artists in depth within their time here.
 Students will also be introduce to a range of materials and gain confidence with them.
 As well, students will be taught how to use language for expressing and evaluating art – in famous works, peers and self-evaluations.
 This will prepare all students for further studies in Art within KS3.